bitextor/bitextor-neural/docs/README.md

 ## Installation

-Bitextor can be installed via Docker, Conda or built from source.
+Bitextor can be installed built from source.
 See [INSTALL.md](INSTALL.md) for instructions.

 ## Usage